These natural homemade dog shampoo bars feature neem oil, which is especially helpful at repelling fleas and treating a variety of skin complaints.

 If you’ve never made soap before, be sure to read over my Soap Making 101 tutorial before proceeding.

-You may also find my Natural Soap Making Ebook Collection helpful; it’s filled with guides, handy printables, tons of natural soap recipes, plus a private Facebook support group where you can directly ask me any questions you run into.
+You may also find my Handmade Natural Soap eBook Collection helpful; it’s filled with guides, handy printables, tons of natural soap recipes!

 - Put on goggles and gloves.